plooshi/plooshi/README.md

 Hello!
 My name is Tom.
 I like to code, and know many programming languages!

-I like C++ and C. I'm current writing a Fortnite private server for 12.41 (chapter 2 season 2) with bosses!
+I write mainly in C++ and C#.
+I'm currently writing a Fortnite private server for 12.41 (chapter 2 season 2) with bosses!
 It's discord is https://discord.gg/astrofn.

 my github is not dead its all just on private repos lol